graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ### 47. `AuthorizeWith` renamed to `AuthorizeWithPolicy`

-This change was made to clarify and differentiate between `AuthorizeWithRoles`
+This change was made to clarify and differentiate between `AuthorizeWithRoles`.